zeffon/bilibili-embed-renderer/README.md

 1. The player can be displayed in full screen
 2. Enable HD resolution by default
 3. Bullet Chatting is closed by default
-4. Customize the width and height, and make the mobile style compatible
+4. Customize the width and height

 ## Usage